Who is Dr. Martin Luther King Jr.?

 Don't forget to click the join button above for your free and personalized Martin Luther King Jr. playlist which gives individual options of games, practices and activities for students or children to complete to show they have mastered and understand why Martin Luther King Jr. is important.

 Need more ideas to challenge and support students or your children?
-Take a look at my greatest writing prompts for kids post, best online educational resources or visit how to start a chess club or if you're a parent, how to teach chess to your child while at home.
+Take a look at my greatest writing prompts for kids post, best online educational resources or visit how to start a chess club.
+If you are looking for support in creating a distance learning classroom, I also have helpful tips.
+If you're a parent, these resources will help you to support your child while they are at home.

 Come back soon for additional posts that will help you to start teaching chess to your children.
 Lastly, do your children like to read and learn about different cultures?
 Do you?
 Then my I am an Island Girl series is perfect for you.
 Learn about what life was like for me growing up in Jamaica.
 It will give you information about life in Jamaica and some much needed laughs.